ginapult/ginapult.github.io/markdown.md

     - [ ] this is incomplete

-* This page has a good explanation of markdown: https://guides.github.com/features/mastering-markdown/
+* This page has a good explanation of markdown: [markdown explanation](https://guides.github.com/features/mastering-markdown/)
-* This section of the page has a list of the markdowns that's useful: https://guides.github.com/features/mastering-markdown/#syntax
+* This section of the page has a list of the markdowns that's useful: [syntax](https://guides.github.com/features/mastering-markdown/#syntax)

 **Questions I'm left with today:**